Danderson123/Amira_panRG_pipeline/README.md

 ```
 git clone https://github.com/Danderson123/Amira_panRG_pipeline && cd Amira_panRG_pipeline
 ```
-We use poetry to manage Amira_panRG_pipeline's python dependencies, which can be installed by running:
+We use poetry to manage Amira_panRG_pipeline's python dependencies.
+You can setup a virtual environment and install poetry by running:
 ```
-pip install poetry
+python3 -m venv venv && source venv/bin/activate && pip install poetry
 ```
 The python dependencies can then be installed by running:
 ```
 poetry install
 ```
-You also need to have [Conda](https://docs.anaconda.com/miniconda/miniconda-install/), [MAFFT](https://mafft.cbrc.jp/alignment/software/source.html) and [Pandora](https://github.com/iqbal-lab-org/pandora?tab=readme-ov-file#installation) in your PATH.
+You also need to have [Conda](https://docs.anaconda.com/miniconda/miniconda-install/) and [MAFFT](https://mafft.cbrc.jp/alignment/software/source.html) in your PATH.

 ## Inputs